 Garmin Fenix 6 Pro review: battery life and modes

-Garmin Fenix 6 Pro review: activity tracking and precision
+Garmin Fenix 6 Pro review: performance and features

 I tested the Garmin Fenix 6 Pro both indoors and outdoors, mainly for running, cycling, gym workouts and breathing exercises.
 I'm still waiting for T3 to send me to the Alps so I can test the ski resort map.

 Wrist-based tracking will never be the single most precise way to monitor your heart rate but the Fenix 6 Pro does a good job of it.
 The watch never struggled to read my HR, but whether it is accurate or not, it's hard to tell.
 Compared to other watches I wore in the past, the readings are not dissimilar so I would say it's precise enough.